Christoph16478/iq/iq_python.md

 To get more information about models you can refer here: https://docs.djangoproject.com/en/3.1/topics/db/models/.

-You can download a PDF version of Django Interview Questions.

-Download PDF

 ----

 **What are templates in Django or Django template language?**